Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

     path: /tmp/alluxio-journal-0
 ```
 >Note: By default each journal volume should be at least 1Gi, because each Alluxio master Pod
 will have one PersistentVolumeClaim that requests for 1Gi storage.
+You will see how to configure
+the journal size in later sections.

 Then create the persistent volume with `kubectl`:
 ```console